Wolverine971/9takes/src/blog/people/historical/Robert-Oppenheimer.md

 ## Internal Struggles and Turmoil

-One of the key facets of the Enneagram Type 4 is its capacity for intense emotional highs and lows.
+One of the critical facets of the Enneagram Type 4 is its capacity for intense emotional highs and lows.
 Throughout his life, Oppenheimer experienced significant mood swings and depressive episodes, reflective of this trait.
 His conflicted feelings about his involvement in the Manhattan Project and its catastrophic aftermath, coupled with the drama of being accused of disloyalty during the McCarthy era, cast long shadows over his life, illuminating the intense internal struggle characteristic of Type 4.

 ## How Each Enneagram Type Perceives Robert Oppenheimer